HenkT28/pands-project/README.md

 https://en.wikipedia.org/wiki/Iris_flower_data_set

-The Iris flower data set or Fisher's Iris data set is a multivariate data set introduced by the British statistician and biologist Ronald Fisher in his 1936 paper The use of multiple measurements in taxonomic problems as an example of linear discriminant analysis.[1]
+The Iris flower data set or Fisher's Iris data set is a multivariate data set introduced by the British statistician and biologist Ronald Fisher in his 1936 paper:

+* The use of multiple measurements in taxonomic problems as an example of linear discriminant analysis.[1]

 It is sometimes called Anderson's Iris data set because Edgar Anderson collected the data to quantify the morphologic variation of Iris flowers of three related species.[2]